AIM-KannLab/BRAF_Classification/README.md

 ---

 ## Segmentation
-For the tumor segmentation component, please refer to our dedicated repository [pLGG_Segmentation_docker](https://github.com/AIM-KannLab/pLGG_Segmentation_docker).
-This repository contains the complete implementation of our expert-level pediatric brain tumor MRI segmentation model, including Docker containerization for easy deployment.
+For the tumor segmentation component, please refer to the repository [pLGG_Segmentation](https://github.com/AIM-KannLab/pLGG_Segmentation).
+This repository contains the complete implementation of our expert-level pediatric brain tumor MRI segmentation model.

 The segmentation pipeline performs two key preprocessing steps:
 1. Registration of the T2W MRI to a standard space and skull stripping